-- 1. Copy the repository created using the Dell Repository Manager to the root directory of the local FTP server. - NOTE: For information about creating a repository for your system, see the Dell Repository Manager User's Guide at www.dell.com/openmanagemanuals > Repository Manager. - 2.
+- 1. Copy the repository created using the Dell Repository Manager to the root directory of the local FTP server. - NOTE: For information about creating a repository for your system, see the Dell Repository Manager User's Guide at OpenManage Manuals > Repository Manager. - 2.
 Use this local FTP server for firmware update.